 It has been more than 10 years since Mr. Weebl uploaded the animated music video “Narwhals” on YouTube.
 The video has been watched 56 million times.
 This song is short, catchy and completely nuts.
 But you can not miss the point; narwhals are totally awesome!

-Narwhal is a toothed-whale known for its large tusk, which is actually a canine tooth.
-Mostly male narwhals have a tusk, so it is not necessary for narwhals’ survival.
+Narwhal is a toothed whale known for its large tusk, which is actually a canine tooth.
+Most male narwhals have a tusk, so it is not necessary for narwhals’ survival.
 Narwhals do use their tusks as tools and for communication.

 Narwhals live their whole lives in the Arctic.
 They are intelligent, social animals.
 Narwhals use sound for communication and echolocation.

 In the Middle Ages, narwhal tusks were sold as unicorn horns.
-Narwhals were a source of inspiration to the modern unicorn myth.
+Narwhals were a source of inspiration for the modern unicorn myth.

 Narwhals are fascinating sea creatures that have inspired Inuit legends, literature and even popular culture.